Aliwkaa04/back-end-project/README.md

-# Lost and Found SDU NURALI
+# Ecommerce SDU

-Mobile application written of flutter for the SDU community
+Online store

 ## Description of project

-**Lost and Found application** - this mobile app helps students at SDU, with lost items around the campus.
-The students can use this application to post details of the           lost items and found items.
+**Ecommerce SDU** - this is a website for online clothing sales.
+At 21, it's easier to buy clothes online.

-We made this app for cross platform using [Flutter](https://flutter.dev/)
+We made this website for Python use using [django]

 ## Mentor
 * [Bissenbay Dauletbayev](https://github.com/bissenbay) - b.dauletbayev@sdu.edu.kz

 ## Team Members
+* [Akylbek Ali](https://github.com/Aliwkaa04) - 200103314@stu.sdu.edu.kz
-* [Medetov Zhandos](https://github.com/zhandosmd) - 190103445@stu.sdu.edu.kz
+* [Umarzak Nurali](https://github.com/nurik17) - 200103374@stu.sdu.edu.kz
-* [Sapar Oralbek](https://github.com/Or4lbek)   - 190109012@stu.sdu.edu.kz
+* [Ospan Aruzhan] - 200103026@stu.sdu.edu.kz
-* [Medeuova Zhaniya](https://github.com/Medeu-z)- 190103138@stu.sdu.edu.kz

 ## Goal

-The goal of the Lost and Found application is to ensure all lost items are returned to their rightful owner in a timely and efficient manner.

-## What problems does our app solve?

-A lot of things are lost every day in our university and there is no platform and service that solves this problem.
-With the help of our application, users can make their lives easier.

-## Scope and Features

-* Same UI and Business Logic in All Platforms
-* Similar to Native App Performance
-* Custom, Animated UI of Any Complexity Available
-* Simple Platform-Specific Logic Implementation
+The purpose of the Ecommerce SDU website is to conveniently buy clothes and save time for the buyer.

 ## Project structure

-* Splash screen page
+* Payment page
+* Shopping cart
-* Intro page
+* Introductory page
-* Login/registration page
+* Login/Registration page
 * Home page
-* Add item page
+* Add a product page
-* Saved posts page
-* Profile page

 ## Users

-This app can be used by anyone who wants to find their lost things and can help others to help find them.
-In the app you can record your finds and read about other people's losts.
+This site can be used by anyone who wants to buy clothes.
+On the website you can find suitable clothes for yourself.

 ## Screenshots